grunnt/grunnt.github.io/content/blog/yab-world-objects.md

 Note that I used a larger grid size for the larger tower objects, so they are spaced further apart.
 Also, I allowed the trees to overlap a bit, which helps the natural look, but obviously this was not possible for the towers.

 The reason that this looks wrong is that each and every cell contains an object.
-To improve on this we need to generate a *density* value using (again) FBM noise.
-Noise really is a terrain generator's best friend!
+To improve on this we need to generate a *density* value using (again) FBM noise:

 ```rust
 // Determine object density at the anchor position